cloud-native-nordics/meetups/göteborg/README.md

  - 18:00 - 18:30: Getting Developers to Adopt Your Service
    - Jessica Andersson, Meltwater
- - 18:35 - 19:05: Federico Hernandez - Knowing what your Kubernetes cluster is doing
+ - 18:35 - 19:05: Knowing what your Kubernetes cluster is doing
    - Federico Hernandez, Meltwater
- - 19:10 - 19:20: Simone Sciarrati - Zero downtime upgrades of Kubernetes
+ - 19:10 - 19:20: Zero downtime upgrades of Kubernetes
    - Simone Sciarrati, Meltwater

 ### Serverless med Knative